 Not all Marriage Counselors have the expertise to work with Neurodiverse Couples so often times neurodiverse couples come to see me as their last resort.
-When a neurotypical woman (NT) is married to a man who has behaviors associated with Asperger’s, (neurodiverse; ND or Aspie; AS) she will most likely experience gradual lose of her sense of self and feel invisible.
+When a neurotypical woman (NT) is married to a man who has behaviors associated with Asperger’s, she will most likely experience gradual lose of her sense of self and feel invisible.
 A lonely and hurt former self emerges that she can barely recognize.
 She experiences Cassandra Syndrome as she starts to feel crazy and misunderstood.

 As a Marriage Counselor working with women married to Asperger men this story by Sarah Swenson, LMHC says a lot about what life becomes: https://www.goodtherapy.org/blog/married-with-undiagnosed-autism-why-women-who-leave-lose-twice-0420164

-This article hits home for me because I am a neurotypical woman married to an Aspie husband.
+This article hits home for me because I am a neurotypical woman married to an Asperger husband.
 As a Marriage Counselor, certified to work with AS/NT couples, my role is to be an AS/NT translator, with the goal of helping both partners understand the world as seen through a Neurodiverse Lens.
-Conventional marriage counseling is ineffective as there are specific tools to help neurodiverse couples understand one another.
+It’s not easy to understand and overcome the puzzling challenges of neurodiversity in romantic relationships.
+Traditional marriage counseling is ineffective as there are specific tools to help neurodiverse couples understand one another.

 Being married to someone on the spectrum is a life-long challenge.
 For more information about Neurodiversity and being able to move forward in your relationship, please contact me at (858) 735-1139.
 I know I can help.